 Caregivers can program their favorite stations into the one-touch buttons on top allowing them to still have variety and choice in their music.

-General Electronic Gift Ideas for Senior and the Elderly
+General Electronic Gift Ideas for Seniors and the Elderly

 A tablet is much easier to comprehend than a laptop or desktop.
 Therefore, it can be the perfect gift idea for someone who isn’t necessarily technically inclined.
 Best of all, it can be set up in a way that makes finding everything you need as easily as possible.